 Dimensionality reduction

-To eliminate the linear dependence and reduce the dimensionality of the input space, the principal components analysis (PCA) is widely used algorithm.
-The main disadvantage of the PCA method is its insensitivity to the interrelation between the features and the targets.
+To eliminate the linear dependence and reduce the dimensionality of the input space, principal components analysis (PCA) is a widely used algorithm.
+The main disadvantage of the PCA method is that it is insensitivity to the interrelation between the features and the targets.
 The partial least squares algorithm projects the design matrix X and the target matrix Y to the latent space with low dimensionality (l<n).
 The PLS algorithm finds the latent space matrices T,U∈Rm×l that best describe the original matrices X and Y.

 The design matrix X and the target matrix Y are projected into the latent space in the following way: